-We believe that the Bible is the inspired, authoritative, living, eternally reliable Word of God equally in all parts and without error in its original manuscript, absolutely infallible, and our source of supreme revelation from God, superior to conscience and reason, though not contrary to reason; and it is therefore our infallible rule of faith and practice and necessary to our daily lives (2 Timothy 3:16-17; 1 Peter 1:23-25; Hebrews 4:12).
+We believe that the Bible is the inspired, authoritative, living, eternally reliable Word of God equally in all parts and without error in its original manuscript, and our primary and authoritative source of revelation from God, superior to conscience and reason, though not contrary to reason.
+Therefore, the Bible is our final authority for faith and practice and is necessary for our daily lives as it continually points us toward the person of Jesus (2 Timothy 3:16-17; 1 Peter 1:23-25; Hebrews 4:12 ).

-We believe in the Holy Spirit, His present ministry, His indwelling, His empowering, His impartation of gifts for today, and His transforming power in the lives of all believers (1 Corinthians 12:4-11, Galatians 5:22-23).
+We believe in the Holy Spirit, His present ministry, His indwelling, His empowering, His impartation of gifts for today, and His transforming power in the lives of all believers (1 Corinthians 12:4-11; Galatians 5:22-23; Ephesians 1:13-14).

 MAN & SALVATION

 We believe that repentance is dependent upon the convicting action of the Holy Spirit in the lives of sinners and believers and their response.
-The conviction of the Holy Spirit, which often accompanies the preaching of the Gospel of Jesus Christ, will result in the revelation of the sinfulness of self, which should lead to godly sorrow.
-Remorse, or worldly sorrow, is a feeling of deep regret, hopelessness or even despair.
-It does not lead to constructive change.
-On the other hand Godly sorrow produces repentance that causes us to turn away from sin and selfishness and to receive faith for change.
-Repentance is evidenced by an earnest desire to change.
-Repentance changes the way we feel and act about sin, self and God.
-Repentance is a total change of mind, will and emotions, (2 Corinthians 7:10; Psalm 51; Acts 11:18; 2 Timothy 2:25; Romans 1:18-32; Matthew 9:12-13).
+The conviction of the Holy Spirit, which often accompanies the preaching of the Gospel of Jesus Christ, will result in the revelation of the sinfulness of self, which should lead to godly sorrow and repentance (2 Corinthians 7:10; Psalm 51; Acts 11:18; 2 Timothy 2:25; Romans 1:18-32; Matthew 9:12-13).